 Read: Best movies on HBO Max

 In the meantime, let’s look at the best DC movies and shows that are currently available on the service.
-You can sign up for HBO Max at the link below, with a seven-day free trial, or you might be able to get the service for free.
+You can sign up for HBO Max at the link below, or you might be able to get the service for free.

 Best DC movies on HBO Max:

 Editor’s note: We will update this list of the best DC Comics movies on HBO Max regularly as new ones are released on the streaming service.

 Is there any better introduction to DC movies than this classic 1978 film?
 We don’t think so.
 It’s nearly a perfect movie, from telling the Man of Steel’s origins on the planet Krypton to the town of Smallville, to Clark Kent’s introduction to Metropolis, and Superman’s first appearance.
 Christopher Reeve was the only choice to play this role, and Gene Hackman’s Lex Luthor remains the best live-action interpretation of the biggest Superman villain.
 Oh, and John Williams’ score can’t be beaten.
 It may be the best of the DC movies and shows on HBO Max.